 “I don’t know if I could ever be happy without you.”

 “You make me very happy.
 You know that, don’t you?”

 I nodded.
 With smiles, we returned to more mundane topics.
 We decided to try not to use the upper bunk on the way home.
 It would be tight, but we wanted to be with one another in bed.
 When we changed and got in, Mel draped her arms around me.
 The shades were down and the lights were off and it was dark.
 Feeling the car’s sway I found myself telling her details about my pre- and post-coming-out life.
 She punctuated what I said with little kisses on the back of my neck until I was asleep.

-I was the first to awaken.
-I peeked under the shade and noticed that dawn was just beginning.
+I was the first to wake up.
+I peeked under the shade, and dawn was just beginning.
 I extracted myself from Mel and peed in the small washroom.
 When I returned, I saw her clutching my pillow to her chest.
-Having nowhere to sit, I sat on the vibrating floor and as my eyes grew accustomed to the dark I watched her light snoring, a satisfied look on her beautiful face.
-I didn’t do this as often as I should and it overwhelmed me.
-Seeing her erased all of the pain I’d experienced over the prior thirty-six hours.
+Having nowhere to sit, I sat on the vibrating floor and I watched her light snoring, a satisfied look on her beautiful face.
+I did not do this as often as I should, and it overwhelmed me.
+Seeing her erased all of the pain I experienced over the prior thirty-six hours.

-I didn’t know where we were.
+I did not know where we were.
 Ohio.
 New York.
-It didn’t matter.
+It did not matter.
 I was in the small, rackety space with a makeshift bed and a tiny toilet and I thought myself the luckiest woman in the world.

 I smiled as she tried to wake up.